Hydroxychloroquine drug in University of Minnesota trial does little to prevent COVID-19

 “While we are disappointed that this did not prevent COVID-19, we are pleased that we were able to provide a conclusive answer,” said Dr. David Boulware, the leader of the U trial.
 “Our objective was to find an answer.”

-Results published Wednesday, in the New England Journal of Medicine, showed little difference in the onset of COVID-19 in 414 people who took hydroxychloroquine and a comparison group of 407 that took only vitamins.
+Results published online Wednesday, by the New England Journal of Medicine, showed little difference in the onset of COVID-19 in 414 people who took hydroxychloroquine and a comparison group of 407 that took only folic acid vitamins.
 All participants had at least moderate risk for COVID-19 due to being exposed to others in their homes or workplaces who had the illness.

 There was a small difference, as only 11.8% of people taking the drug developed COVID-19, compared to 14.3% of those taking vitamins, the study showed.
 However, that difference was considered statistically insignificant.

-The study only provides evidence of whether the drug is effective in preventing COVID-19 onset.
-A separate U trial is examining whether it treats COVID-19 in patients after early onset of symptoms, but results haven’t been published yet.
+The study only provides evidence of whether the drug is effective in preventing COVID-19 onset following exposure to someone with the infection.
+A separate U trial is examining whether it treats COVID-19 in patients after early onset of symptoms, but results haven’t been published.

+Enthusiasm for the drug has already tamped down following open-label trials and case reports that found little benefit, but the U results are a significant advance.

+“COVID-19 can spread easily and quickly in large groups of people who are close together for long periods of time,” she said.

+The state is advising protesters, first-responders and community volunteers to seek diagnostic testing for COVID-19, ideally from their own doctors, five to seven days after participation in mass events.

-Doctors said trial data was badly needed in the current anxious, politicized environment over COVID-19 and this drug.
-A study in the Journal of the American Medical Association last week showed a twentyfold surge in prescriptions of hydroxychloroquine and a similar drug, chloroquine, in late March after the World Health Organization declared a COVID-19 pandemic and the president issued a March 19 tweet in favor of the drug.
+Anxiousness about COVID-19 was reflected last week in a study in the Journal of the American Medical Association, which showed a twentyfold surge in prescriptions of hydroxychloroquine and a similar drug, chloroquine, in late March after the World Health Organization declared a COVID-19 pandemic and the president tweeted on March 19 in favor of the drug.

-Surges based on hype threaten the supply of the drug for approved treatments of rheumatoid arthritis and lupus, said Dr. Frank Rhame, a virologist at Allina Health, adding that many doctors in March were issuing their first prescriptions of the drug and had no experience with it.
+Surges based on hype threaten the supply of the drug for approved treatments of rheumatoid arthritis and lupus, said Dr. Frank Rhame, a virologist at Allina Health, which is why the U study results are so important.

 “It’s a great illustration of the importance of getting a well-designed study to get at the medical reality of the situation,” Rhame said.
 “You have to be open to all possibilities until you have the data.”

 The U trial was the first in the world to assess whether hydroxychloroquine could prevent the onset of COVID-19 in people exposed to the novel coronavirus that causes it, and the first placebo-controlled, double-blinded study of the drug’s effect on COVID-19.
-Blinding simply means that patients didn’t know whether they took vitamins or drugs, and researchers didn’t either during the study.
+Blinding means that patients didn’t know whether they took vitamins or drugs, and researchers didn’t know either.

+While not a primary goal, the study also found no increased protection for participants who also took zinc or vitamin C. A separate study suggested that zinc could boost the effectiveness of chloroquine, but even if that’s true, the U authors noted that most Americans consume enough zinc already so supplements shouldn’t be needed.

+Jen Reiner of Edina figures she took the real hydroxychloroquine during the study, based on the continuous nausea she felt.
+She didn’t get COVID-19 despite being in close contact with her infected husband, but then neither did her children and they weren’t in the study.

+“A bit bummed the drug didn’t seem to work,” Reiner said, “but it had to be one way or the other.”

-Boulware said the results were validated and held up to extensive peer review before publication, but may still face challenges and criticisms from politicians who were hoping for better results.
+Boulware said the results were validated and held up to extensive peer review, but may face challenges and criticisms from skeptics hoping for better results.
 The researchers acknowledged limitations of the study, which recruited participants in North America online and mailed medication to them.
-A global shortage of diagnostic testing supplies at the time meant that researchers had to count cases of COVID-19 in the study group based on their symptoms alone.
+A global shortage of diagnostic testing supplies at the time meant that researchers had to count some cases of COVID-19 in the study group based on symptoms alone.

 “I’m sure people will come after it,” Boulware said, “but the data are what the data are.”